KailaniBailey/An-Introduction-to-Cryptography/Week 2: Modern Cryptography/Modern day cryptography/README.md

 AES is considered to be a highly secure encryption algorithm, with no known successful attacks against it.
 It is used in a variety of applications, including secure communications, data storage, and financial transactions.
 Its widespread adoption and strong security make it an important tool for protecting sensitive information in today's digital world.

-Public key cryptography
+### Public key cryptography

-Public key cryptography is sometimes also called asymmetric key cryptography.
-With public key cryptography the key has two parts known as the public key and the private key.
+Public key cryptography is sometimes also called **asymmetric key cryptography**.
+With public key cryptography the key has two parts known as the **public key** and the **private key**.
 The two keys have different purposes in the encryption and decryption system.

 Suppose that Alice and Bob want to communicate with each other.
 They both create a pair of keys, so Alice has a private and a public key and Bob has a separate pair of private and public keys.
 Alice's public key and Bob's public key can be freely distributed to anyone.